 Recreation Programs and Events

 Due to the COVID-19 Pandemic and the availability of staff, the Summer Day Camp program has been canceled for 2020.
 The Heman Park Pool will not be opened this summer.
 Centennial Commons remains closed as well.

 The dog park will reopen on Saturday May 23.
 No more than 10 people will be allowed in the dog park at one time.

 - Bulk item collection has been suspended until a future date

-- Yard-waste collection has changed to a call-in service, effective Monday, March 30, to meet the logistical needs of the current work environment as required under the County Executive Order.
+- Yard-waste collection will now continue as normal; no need to call in for service.
 The standard yard waste stickers requirement is waived until the end of this implementation period.
 The calls for yard waste service must be made to the department office (314) 505-8560 by the end of the business day prior to the regular collection day where a residence is located.
 If you are on a Monday collection route, please ensure calling it in as of the close of business on Friday of the previous week.